raspberrypilearning/using-scratch2/worksheet.md

 ```

 ## Opening Scratch
-1. Open the Chromium Web Browser from the Internet menu
+1. Open the Chromium web browser from the Internet menu
 	![Opening Chromium](images/open-chromium.png)

 2. Type in the address of the Scratch page you wish to visit.
 For the purposes of this resource we will use the [Code Club Rock Band project](https://www.codeclubprojects.org/en-GB/scratch/) as an example.